 Prior to his 2014 move to the English Premiership, Bavarian Schweinsteiger spent more than a decade with Bayern Munich, winning an array of silverware including the Champions League.
 Now retired from the German national team, after 121 caps and 24 goals, Schweinsteiger was part of 2014's World Cup-winning squad.

-Go West - German soccer exports to North America
+Go West - German football exports to North America

-Bastian Schweinsteiger has arrived in Chicago as he becomes the latest in a long line of German soccer stars to pursue the American Dream.
+Thomas Müller is reportedly set to join a long line of German soccer stars who have pursued the American Dream.
 We take a look at some of the biggest names to ply their trade stateside.

 Franz Beckenbauer, New York Cosmos